-From Unilever’s global and local research we know that, despite social progress, male con dence is shockingly low and men still feel overwhelming pressure to conform to masculine stereotypes.
+From Unilever’s global and local research we know that, despite social progress, male confidence is shockingly low and men still feel overwhelming pressure to conform to masculine stereotypes.
 This campaign was designed to help Irish men understand masculinity through their own unique, and unexpected, personal style.
-LYNX’s role was to ‘help Irish men nd their magic’.
+LYNX’s role was to ‘help Irish men find their magic’.

 Thinkhouse’s Media Relations & Advocacy team was responsible for generating a buzz before, during and after the arrival of the LYNX Pop Up Barber Shop.
 To help do this, we liaised with media and some of the event’s special speakers: MMA coach John Kavanagh, personal trainer Rob Lipsett and GAA star, turned fashion designer, Paul Galvin.

 We worked with our LYNX Ambassadors, who have each found their magic through various passions, to deliver the ‘LYNX Find Your Magic Summer Series’ – intimate events hosted for fans in the Pop Up Barber Shop over the summer.
 These informal chats inspired LYNX fans, and media, as they told stories that demonstrated how they personally overcame male stereotypes and labels and how they ‘found their magic’.

 Peter Hatton, Head of Marketing, Personal Care, Unilever, said: “Thinkhouse understands the pressures on young men and the world they live in today.
 Our team at Unilever, our global agency partners, and the team at Thinkhouse worked together to spread a message of individuality, inspiring the men of Ireland to find their magic through the activation and through the stories of our Lynx Ambassadors.”

 The campaign landed over 32 media hits across TV, Online, Radio and Print.
 The total reach for the campaign was over 25 million.
 Now that’s magic.